-There are tools suitable for organisations of all different sizes, from small start-ups to larger corporations with vast numbers of employees.
+There are tools suitable for organizations of all different sizes, from small start-ups to larger corporations with vast numbers of employees.

-- The potential to increase the effectiveness of your recruitment and talent acquisition process – reducing time to hire, cost and ensuring suitability for role, increasing quality of hire.
+- The potential to increase the effectiveness of your recruitment and talent acquisition process – reducing time to hire, and cost and ensuring suitability for the role, increasing quality of hire.

 - Productivity benefits, as employees feel that the business is actively investing in its people and taking action to create a better work environment through flexible and adaptive approaches and policies.